Physics

 (QUANTITATIVE REASONING)

-Use of various numerical methods (solving ODE's, numerical integration, statistical analysis, Monte-Carlo simulation) coded in Python.
+Use of various numerical methods (numerically solving ODE's, numerical integration, random simulation) coded in Python to develop models and explore different systems (nuclear decay, projectile motion with drag, oscillatory motion, electric fields, random systems).
 Detail explorations in scientific writing style using LaTeX.
-Laboratory and lecture.

 Prerequisites: MATH 170 and PHYS 211 or consent of instructor.